qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "I am unable to understand the attention you received in all the reputable academic magazines and how they could permit themselves to discuss your book seriously.
 If Hugh Akston were around, no academic publication would have dared to treat this as a work admissible into the realm of philosophy."

 > "He is not around. [...]
-On the other hand," said Dr, Ferris, "the ads for my book— oh, I'm sure you wouldn't notice such things as ads— quote a letter of high praise which I received from Mr. Wesley Mouch."
+On the other hand," said Dr, Ferris, "the ads for my book — oh, I'm sure you wouldn't notice such things as ads — quote a letter of high praise which I received from Mr. Wesley Mouch."

 > "Who the hell is Mr. Wesley Mouch? [...]
 I don't see any practical purpose in your book.
 I don't see what it's intended to accomplish."